 Job requests will be FIFO processed (First In / First Out).

-Existing transaction processing quotas apply to ensure health of the NPAC ecosystem.

 FRS: (additions in yellow highlight)

 3.2, NPAC Personnel Functionality

 The following requirements describe the functionality required by the NPAC SMS to support the daily operation of the Regional LNP SMS support staff, and the Service Provider Personnel that use the NPAC Low-Tech Interface.
 These requirements define the high level functionality required by the system with the specifics of each requirement defined in more detail in sections 4 and 5.